piotrsoczewka/Essential_Genes/README.md

 <img src="images/essential_vs_nonessential.png" width="650" height="1056.25">

 General pattern visible on the scatterplots is similar for essential and non-essential genes.
 However, while percentage shares of genes in each quarter for non-essential genes are comparable with values for all the genes in the previous scatterplot (differences around 1 percentage point), higher differences are observed for essential genes, especially for the quarter where genes with GC content below the median and length above the median.
-36.15% of all essential genes are localised in this quarter, while for all investigated genes it was 28.44%.
+36.15% of all essential genes are localized in this quarter, while for all investigated genes it was 28.44%.
 One should expect higher deviations in smaller datasets, but it still looks like a high enrichment.
 I analyzed observed values with chi-squared test to see if differences in genes distributions among quarters are statistically significant.

 <img src="images/chi2_essential_nonessential.png" width="743,75" height="175">

 A very low p-value (4,4 * 10<sup>-7</sup>) indicates that differences that distributions of essential and non-essential genes among quarters are significantly different.

 Ok, let's start classification.
-I plan to predict whether a gene is essential or not based on its length, bases content and chromosome on which is localised.
+I plan to predict whether a gene is essential or not based on its length, bases content and chromosome on which is localized.
 Here is the roadmap for the model:

 - essential genes are not a separate cluster, therefore distinguishing them from non-essential genes by support vector machine or logistic regression seems a poor choice.
 However, as we see in the previous charts, there are areas in which essential genes appear more often.
 This gives some hopes for k-nearest neighbors algorithm, which classify records based on neighboring samples.
 This algorithm will be used then.